This article is part of The Ascender, the Highrise platform for articles and resources.

 • Identify your goals: Knowing what you want helps you narrow down the choices for a coaching style.

-• Identify your current challenges: Identifying your challenges can guide you to coaching styles that specifically address those issues, such as Performance Coaching for work-related goals or Relationship Coaching for interpersonal challenges.
+• Identify your current challenges: Identifying your challenges can guide you to coaching styles that specifically address those issues, such as performance coaching for work-related goals or relationship coaching for interpersonal challenges.

 • Understand the coaching process: Some coaching styles are more action-oriented, while others focus on reflection and exploration.
 Knowing what to expect can help you choose a style that resonates with you.

-• Seek recommendations: Coaching is a large industry, and feedback is easy to come by.
+• Seek recommendations: Coaching is a large industry and feedback is easy to come by.
 Seek recommendations from friends and colleagues on style to go for.

 • Consider your comfort level: Some coaching styles are more emotionally intense.
 Consider what you can handle before settling on a style.